Historical institutional abuse

 Access to adoption records is more restricted.
 If you were adopted you can apply to see your original birth record.

 The Public Record Office holds some records which may help victims and survivors of abuse.

 It also has records to help you research your family tree and advice to help you start.

 - records of homes run by religious orders - these may still be with the relevant order

-- files of individual children in care – from 1947 these are held by the Social Service Departments of the Northern Ireland Health Trusts
+- files of individual children in care – from 1947 these are held by social services in Northern Ireland Health and Social Care Trusts

 You can search the records online or visit PRONI and search in person.